-18 Employer premium accounts. [§ 268B.13]
+22 Employer premium accounts. [§ 268B.13]

 Establishes employer premium accounts with the commissioner of DEED to pay family and medical benefit program premiums assessed under section 268B.14.
+Does not apply to an employer with an approved private plan under section 268B.10.